 When researching your credit card options, you may have wondered about questions like, “Do I need to be a student for a student credit card?” or, “Can you get a student card without being a student?”
 While each card has different rules, most card issuers require you to provide proof of enrollment as a part-time or full-time student in a two-year program or longer.
 You’ll also need proof of U.S. citizenship, information about your sources of income, and you must be at least 18 years old.

-The good news is that student cards generally have more lenient eligibility criteria compared to standard credit cards, provided you meet the age and income requirements.
-For example, instead of demonstrating creditworthiness through income or credit history, some credit issuers may only require student card applicants to prove they are enrolled in a college or university.
+For example, instead of demonstrating creditworthiness through income or credit history, some credit issuers may only require student card applicants to prove their enrollment in a college or university.

 What is a student credit card?